RommelRisco/profile/README.md

 # Rommel Risco – Personal Profile & Portfolio

-A modern, responsive, and animated personal website for Rommel Risco, Software Support Specialist.
+A modern, responsive, and animated personal website for Rommel Risco.
 This project showcases professional experience, skills, certifications, and contact information with a beautiful UI and smooth UX.
+No frameworks, just static HTML & CSS

 ## 🚀 Features
 - **Animated dark/light theme toggle**